sweirich/challenge/debruijn/debruijn1.md

 type Sub = Idx -> Exp
 ```

-Then the substitution operation, called `subst` below, takes a `Sub` and applies it to *all* variable occurences found in the term, both bound and free.
+Then the substitution operation, called `subst` below, takes a `Sub` and applies it to *all* variable occurrences found in the term, both bound and free.

 ```haskell
 subst :: Sub -> Exp -> Exp